IFRIC 5, rehabilitation trust and obligations disclosures

 Industry: mining

-1 Rehabilitation done mainly consists of concurrent rehabilitation of shaft infrastructure at Impala and Zimplats open cast rehabilitation.
+1 Rehabilitation done mainly consists of concurrent rehabilitation at Zimplats open cast and rehabilitation at Impala Canada.

 The current rehabilitation cost estimates and financial provisions are made up as follows:

-Guarantees and an insurance policy are available to the Department of Mineral Resources and Energy to satisfy the requirements of the National Environmental Management Act with respect to environmental rehabilitation (note 32).
+Guarantees and an insurance policy are available to the Department of Mineral Resources for South African mining operations to satisfy the requirements of the National Environmental Management Act with respect to environmental rehabilitation (note 34).

 Estimates and judgements